 |by Jason Butt | CBSSports.com|

-Harvey's next start is projected for May 18 against the Cardinals.
+His next start is projected for Sunday against the Braves.

 |2014 summary: Matt Harvey missed the entire season as he recovered from Tommy John surgery.|